capaj/react-bound/README.md

 # react-bound
-a react HOC for binding inputs to a model.
+a react utility component for binding inputs to a model.
 Model can be a POJO or a mobx observable.
 It does the same thing as https://facebook.github.io/react/docs/two-way-binding-helpers.html.
 Links the value from your model to your inputs so that you don't have to wire up every single input manually.
 With react-bound you can forget what property of an `event.target` carries the actual value.
 No matter if it's a checkbox, radio or a file input.
 All of the DOM api quirks are hardcoded in react-bound and you get the actual values laid out into your model.